LdDl/cnns/README.md

 ## Support

-If you have troubles please [open an issue](https://github.com/LdDl/cnns/issues/new).
+If you have troubles or questions please [open an issue](https://github.com/LdDl/cnns/issues/new).